kalebvonburris/Machine-Learning-Java/README.md

 This project consists of two files:
 - NeuralNetwork.java
 - Neuron.java

-These work in tandem, and should be able to provide for most tasks a FFN would require - including backpropgation.
+These work in tandem, and should be able to provide for most tasks an FFN would require - including backpropagation.

-## Setting Up a Neural Netowrk
+## Setting Up a Neural Network
 In order to set up a Neural Network, create an instance of the NeuralNetwork class, providing the number of inputs for the NN, the number of outputs, the number of hidden layers, an int[] array specifying the size of each hidden layer, a double for the learning rate, and a double for the momentum.
 ```java
 NeuralNetwork nn = new NeuralNetwork(2, 1, 1, new int[] {4}, 0.5, 0.9);